 a.
 Stability.
 The bearing pressure on mat foundations should be selected to provide a factor of safety of at least 2.0 for dead load plus normal live load and 1.5 for dead load plus maximum live load.
 By lowering the base elevation of the mat, the pressure that can be exerted safely by the building is correspondingly increased (chap 11), and the net increase in loading is reduced.
 The bearing pressure should be selected so that the settlement of the mat foundation will be within limits that the structure can safely tolerate as a flexible structure.
-If settlements beneath the mat foundation are may be subject to such effects.
+If settlements beneath the mat foundation are more than the rigidity of the structure will permit, a redistribution of loads takes place that will change the pressure distribution beneath the structure, as subsequently described.
+The bearing capacity of loose sands, saturated silts, and low-density loess can be altered significantly as a result of saturation, vibrations, or shock.
+Therefore, the allowable bearing pressure and settlement of these soils cannot be determined in the usual manner for the foundation soils may be subject to such effects.
 Replace or stabilize such foundation soils, as discussed in chapter 16, if these effects are anticipated.